-Note: Blue shaded area gives proportion of firms with increased employment, grey shaded area gives proportion with unchanged employment, red shaded area gives proportion with reduced employment.
+Blue=fraction of firms that have increased employment, grey= the same staff, red=have reduced staff as a function of profit margin.
 Estimated using kernel-weighted local polynomial smoothing.
-Dots below the x-axis represent firms' percentage change in profit margin.
-Note that the low number of observations with high profit margins reduces the reliability of estimates at the upper end of the distribution.
+Dots below the x-axis represent where firms are located in terms of change in turnover.
+Note that the low number of observations with high profit margins reduce reliability of estimates upper end of the distribution.